alvarlagerlof/next-banner/README.md

 ### Setup on pages

-Import the `useOgImage` hook in every page
+Import the `useOgImage` hook in every page.
+The baseurl is so that images work well on all social platforms.

 ```jsx
 // Step 1